gitkraken/vscode-gitlens/README.md

 # What's new in GitLens 8
 - Brand new welcome experience
-- Brand new WYSIWYG [settings editor](#configuration) &mdash; GitLens is easier than ever to customize to suit your needs
+- Brand new interactive [settings editor](#configuration) &mdash; GitLens is easier than ever to customize to suit your needs
 - Adds a tree layout option to branches in the <i>GitLens</i> explorer &mdash; thanks to Yukai Huang ([@Yukaii](https://github.com/Yukaii))!
 - Reworked settings &mdash; clearer, simpler settings